Table of nuclides: Full table

 The nuclide table below shows nuclides (often loosely called "isotopes", but this term properly refers to nuclides with the same atomic number, see above), including all with half-life of at least one day.
 They are arranged with increasing atomic numbers from left to right and increasing neutron numbers from top to bottom.

 Cell color denotes the half-life of each nuclide; if a border is present, its color indicates the half-life of the most stable nuclear isomer.
 In graphical browsers, each nuclide also has a tool tip indicating its half-life.

 Each color represents a certain range of length of half-life, and the color of the border indicates the half-life of its nuclear isomer state.
-Some nuclides have multiple nuclear isomers, and this table notes the longest one.
+Some nuclides have multiple nuclear isomers, and this table notes the one with the longest half-life.

-Dotted borders mean that a nuclide has a nuclear isomer, and their color is represented the same way as for their normal counterparts.
+Dotted borders mean that a nuclide has a nuclear isomer with a half-life in the same range as the ground state nuclide.

 The dashed lines between several nuclides of the first few elements are the experimentally determined proton and neutron drip lines.